 Peter Wood presents incredible, unique, and magical objects with unparalleled showmanship.

 Please join me in welcoming the Collector of the Impossible: Peter Wood!

 Peter Wood, the Collector of the Impossible, presents magical objects with unparalleled showmanship.

-On their national television show, Penn & Teller called Peter’s act “beautiful, subtle,” saying “I don’t think we’ve ever said this before on the show: it was really, really enjoyable to do your thinking along with you.”
+On their national television show, Penn & Teller called Peter’s act “so unusual and so different” saying “I don’t think we’ve ever said this before on the show: it was really, really enjoyable to do your thinking along with you.”

 For more than two decades, Peter Wood has shared his impossibilia with communities, families, and companies such as Amazon, Microsoft, Cisco, Marriott, and Lockheed Martin.